jakemcc/jakemccrary.com/source/_posts/2014-12-07-effective-code-reviews-with-an-entirely-remote-team.markdown

 The leader directs the code review and keeps it moving forward.
-To do this the leader shares their screen with the video conference and scrolls through the **Files changed** view of the pull request.
-When a comment appears on the screen the leader stops and discussion starts.
+To do this the leader shares their screen with the video conference and scrolls through the _Files changed_ view of the pull request.
+When a comment appears on screen the leader stops scrolling and discussion starts.

 The comments are read (often silently) and discussion happens.
-The leader should be trying to notice when a conclusion has been reached or realize when further discussion, outside of the code review, needs to happen.
+The leader tries to recognize when a conclusion has been reached or when further discussion, outside of the code review, needs to happen.
 When a conclusion is reached someone (often the leader) states a quick summary and a note taker records the next steps.
 The next steps are added as additional comments in the comment thread being discussed.
 As the next steps are recorded the leader moves on to the next comment.

 This continues until either time runs out or the group runs out of things to discuss.